-where $\floor{x}$ denotes the largest $\text{integer}\leq x$.
+where $\floor{x}$ denotes the largest integer less than or equal to~$x$.
+When thinking of $\B{\alpha,\beta}$ as ordered according to size of its elements, we call it a \emph{Beatty sequence}.
 Such sequences appeared first in the astronomical studies of Johann~III Bernoulli~\cite{bernoulli1772sur-une} as a means to control the accumulative error when calculating successive multiples of an approximation to some given number.
 Later, Beatty sequences were studied by Elwin Bruno Christoffel~\cite{christoffel1873observatio,christoffel1887lehrsaetze} with respect to their arithmetical significance with the goal of easing the discomfort present during that time when working with irrational numbers.
-The name ,,Beatty sequence'' is in honour of Samuel Beatty who popularised these sequences by posing a problem for solution in \emph{The American Mathematical Monthly}~\cite{beatty1926problem,beatty1927solutions}; the theorem to be proved there appears to be due to John William Strutt (3\textsuperscript{rd}~Baron Rayleigh)~\cite{rayleigh1926theory} though.
+The name ,,Beatty sequence'' is in the honour of Samuel Beatty who popularised these sequences by posing a problem for solution in \emph{The American Mathematical Monthly}~\cite{beatty1926problem,beatty1927solutions}; the theorem to be proved there appears to be due to John William Strutt (3\textsuperscript{rd}~Baron Rayleigh)~\cite{rayleigh1926theory} though.
 A reader interested in more recent work on Beatty sequences is invited to start his or her journey by tracing the references in~\cite{abercrombie2009arithm}, for instance.

-Returning to modular hyperbolas, the question we seek to answer may be enunciated as follows: \begin{question} If the first coordinate of $(m,\tilde{m})$ in \cref{thm:LeastModHyperbolaPoint} is additionally required to belong to a Beatty set with irrational slope, can one still prove a result like \cref{thm:LeastModHyperbolaPoint}, that is, is it impossible for a Beatty set to contain only those elements $m<p$ with \enquote{large} corresponding $\tilde{m}$ from~\cref{eq:ModularHyperbola}? \end{question} More specifically, for irrational $\alpha>1$ and non-negative $\beta$, we shall be interested in solving
+Returning to modular hyperbolas, the question we seek to answer may be enunciated as follows: \begin{question} If the first coordinate of $(m,\tilde{m})$ in \cref{thm:LeastModHyperbolaPoint} is additionally required to belong to a fixed Beatty set with irrational slope, can one still prove a result like \cref{thm:LeastModHyperbolaPoint}, i.e., is it impossible for a Beatty set to contain only those elements $m<p$ with \enquote{large} corresponding $\tilde{m}$ from~\cref{eq:ModularHyperbola}? \end{question} More specifically, for fixed irrational $\alpha>1$ and non-negative $\beta$, we shall be interested in solving

 whilst keeping $\max\braces{m,\tilde{m}}$ as small as possible.
 Thus, we shall want to bound